Will-Irvin/Hockey-Team-Manager/README.md

 experiences to consider a possible application using Java.
 I thought of my years watching and playing hockey, and I realized that Java's object-oriented nature would work well with storing data for different players on a team.
 ## Build Status
 All of the functionality that I have intended to implement for the project is completed.
 I am not currently aware of any bugs in the application.
-I am planning on having some personal friends test the application, and they may suggest some other features to implement.
 ## Features
 The backend code dealing with the different team, line, and player classes was built from the ground up; and the GUI for the application was designed and implemented using Swing.
 Using the GUI, a user can create, edit, and delete their teams, players, goalies, and lines.
 Once they have created all of the players on a team in the